 An examination of the Koine Greek language in preparation for the exegesis of the Greek New Testament.
 Attention will be given to the basic forms, grammatical structure, and vocabulary of the Greek language.
-Prerequisite: Sophomore standing.

 GREK 2312 New Testament Greek II (3)